The Top 8 Citizenships of the Richest People in the World

 It’s an English-speaking country that’s quaint yet cosmopolitan, with a vibrant expat community and year-round sunshine.

-Citizenships of the World’s Richest People – FAQs
+The Top 8 Citizenships of the Richest People in the World: FAQs

 The list of the richest people in the world changes almost daily as net worths fluctuate.
 However, among the five richest people in the world are Elon Musk (United States and South Africa), Larry Ellison (United States), Jeff Bezos (United States), Mark Zuckerberg (United States) and Bernard Arnault (France).

 You will find the most millionaires per capita in the United States of America.
-There are around 23 million millionaires in the US.
-That’s around 37% of the world’s total.
+There are around 24.5 million millionaires.
+That’s just under 39% of the world’s total.
+Wherever you choose to acquire a new citizenship, you are moving towards greater financial freedom.
+We can help you on your journey.

 The world record for the most citizenships is unofficially held by an individual with citizenship in eight countries: Canada, the UK, Ireland, Belize, Grenada, Dominica, St Kitts and Cape Verde.